-Of the beneficiaries who were hospitalized, 19% died and 35% were discharged to their homes.
-The others moved from the hospital to skilled nursing facilities (20%), home health care (15%), hospice (5%) or another health care facility (4%), CMS says.
+Of the Medicare beneficiaries who were hospitalized with COVID-19, 17% died and 37% were discharged to their homes.
+The others moved from the hospital to skilled nursing facilities (18%), home health care (17%), hospice (5%) or another health care facility (3%), CMS says.

 Medicare is the federal health insurance program for people who are age 65 and older or who have disabilities or certain medical conditions.

-People of color, the elderly and the poor more often affected
+People of color, the elderly and the poor are more often affected

 The coronavirus disease appears to be affecting people of color, older adults and the poor in greater numbers, and that disparity also shows up in the Medicare data.